-At your earliest opportunity, you should notify the Director of Graduate Studies if you intend to petition for course waivers and/or credits.
-The DGS will conduct the petition review on your behalf.
-For courses intended to meet SMU requirements, the material is submitted to and approved by the DGS, the Department Chair, and the Instructor of Record for the particular course for which you are seeking waiver/credit.
+At your earliest opportunity, you should notify your advisor if you intend to petition for course waivers and/or credits.
+For courses intended to meet SMU requirements, the material is submitted to the Department Chair, and the Instructor of Record for the particular course for which you are seeking waiver/credit.
 In addition, all faculty members are notified of the petition, and will have the materials available to them.
 In the case of petitions for waivers/credits of elective courses, your petition will be circulated to members of the appropriate sub-disciplinary faculty, either archaeology or cultural anthropology.